gristlabs/grist-help/help/access-rules.md

 ## Lock down structure

+By default Owners and Editors are equally powerful within a document, with the ability to create or delete tables or columns, write formulas, reorganize pages, and so on.

 Suppose we want only the original Owners of the document to be allowed to change its structure, as we plan to invite other specialized collaborators as Editors.
 To do this, we add a default rule specifying that any user who is not an